 As a publicly listed company, Sonova pursues an open and active information policy.
 A governing principle of this policy is to treat all stakeholders alike and to inform them at the same time.

 We actively interact with the financial community at roadshows and conferences.
-Sonova holds an Investor Day every year at its headquarters in Stäfa; this year’s event attracted significant interest from the international investor community, with over 80 participants.
+Sonova holds an Investor Day every year at its headquarters in Stäfa; last year’s event attracted significant interest from the international investor community, with over 100 participants.
 We also hold regular exchanges with representatives from the social-responsibility investment segment and participate in assessments by sustainability index authorities.

 Sonova’s products are regulated medical devices, which means that the company must meet statutory patient safety standards and functional performance claims with clinical evidence.